Parents as Partners

 Boys- Black or grey trousers, grey school sweatshirt, red school polo shirt.
 Black school shoes (not trainers.)

 Girls- Grey skirt, pinafore, culottes, or trousers.
-Grey school sweatshirt/cardigan with red school polo shirt.
+Grey school sweatshirt/cardigan with red polo shirt.
 Flat black shoes with white or grey socks.
 Girls should have long hair tied up with red ribbons or other sensible decorations.

 It is important to stress that students have to wear plain black footwear and a school jumper or cardigan.